GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 Interviewed <JH/Candidate> on <2026-09-03>, <40> minutes, past-tense questions only.

 - "<I could see even myself using that, I have used a plugin in GarageBand.>"
-- "I could see that being useful if you want a certain sounds."
+- "I could see that being useful if you want certain sounds."

 <If your project has no user but you, say so here in one sentence and substitute a
 competitive scan of at least three existing tools.
 Do not invent a user.>